 What do you think are the differences between substance use, substance abuse, chemical dependency, and addiction?
 Are there differences?
 What’s your opinion?
 My take is this: there are significant differences between them and, when viewed as a whole, they make up the spectrum of drug use.

 Allow me to provide a definition for each level.
 The first one isn’t earth shattering, substance use is the act of ingesting a substance to alter one’s mental state.
 For most people infrequent drug use won’t be all that detrimental so long as it doesn’t progress down the spectrum.
 Millions of Americans drink socially among friends with little adverse effects.
-Everyday people are given diamorphine in hospitals to treat acute pain and most of them don’t become heroin addicts even though diamorphine is literally heroin.
+Everyday people take diamorphine in hospitals to treat acute pain and most of them don’t become heroin addicts.
+Even though diamorphine is literally heroin.

 Usually the problems start when use becomes substance abuse.
-Use turns into abuse when a persons consumption begins to exceed the “recommended dose,” when you begin drinking with such frequency that you develop a tolerance or when you start doubling up on the Vicodin pills.
+Use turns into abuse when a persons consumption begins to exceed the “recommended dose”.
+When you begin drinking with such frequency you develop a tolerance or when you start doubling up on Vicodin pills.
 SummitBHS.com describes it as, “a pattern that begins to cause problems and distress in one’s life.
-Substance abuse precedes chemical dependency, but is directly related.”
+Substance abuse precedes chemical dependency, but is directly related”.
 They go on to describe the difference between abuse and chemical dependency/addiction:

 Chemical dependency is a normal bodily response to an addictive chemical.
 Folks far smarter than myself at Johns Hopkins University described substance, or chemical, dependency as, “the medical term used to describe abuse of drugs or alcohol that continues, even when significant problems related to their use have developed.”
-Based on their definition I would speculate “significant problems” to be physical addiction ie the depression that comes along with prolonged drug use, physical withdrawals, basically all the negative shit that comes along after the first week or two of ending drug use.
+Based on their definition I would speculate “significant problems” to be physical addiction.
+That is the depression that comes along with prolonged drug use, physical withdrawals.
+Basically all the negative shit that comes along after the first week or two of ending drug use.
 As I described in a previous post chemical dependency is responsible for the first tier of cravings (physical cravings).

 Now addiction, according to The American Society of Addiction Medicine (ASAM) it’s a “primary, chronic disease of brain reward, motivation, memory and related circuitry dysfunction leading to characteristic biological, psychological, social and spiritual manifestations.
 This is reflected in an individual pathologically pursuing reward and/or relief by substance use and other behaviors.”
 Or as I put it, addiction is a fundamental confusion, or misunderstanding, between pleasure and happiness.